jck-d-rpr/oh-my-zsh-solarized-powerline-theme/README.md

 - default: `4`

 ###Other configuration
-In addition to what to display and what not to you can also select the foreground and background color for each of the aformentioned elements.
+In addition to what to display and where to, you can also select the foreground and background color for each of the aformentioned elements.

 ###Thanks to
 Original project page [Powerline theme for oh-my-zsh](https://github.com/KuoE0/oh-my-zsh-solarized-powerline-theme).

+olivierverdier for this awesome [super git prompt](https://github.com/olivierverdier/zsh-git-prompt)

 [The color generating script](http://unix.stackexchange.com/questions/124407/what-color-codes-can-i-use-in-my-ps1-prompt) answer by krwoe.